bogvak/dirshell/Readme.md

 For Windows it could be any folder that was added to system environment variable PATH

 For Linux it's recommended to use folder `/usr/local/bin`.
 Do not forget to assign executable mode for downloaded binary (*chmod +x*).

+##### You may rename dirshell and use it under different name

+For example you may want to use shorter name but just mind to not override some other existing system command or utility.

+**You may filter commands dropdown list**

+If your list of folder specific commands is too long but you still want to access some commands quicker - you may start typing in prompt after you run **dirshell** - dropdown will start filtering automatically.